ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 - Staying non-judgemental.
 - Communicating that you understand.

-TODO: move example google calendar

 These are things we can do, things we can _choose_ to do.

-- We can practice, we can set a Google Calendar reminder to reflect on recent meetings with the intent to empathize with our peers.

 This is how someone empathizes, which is core to feelings, which matter.
 Feelings are important.
 Now I want to explore what it means to be a member of a team where feelings are prioritized.